shaneikennedy/jdd/content/blog/git-intro/index.md

   (use "git rm --cached <file>..." to unstage)
 	new file:   main.py
 ```
 Again, run git status to see what the state of our project is and you'll notice it's changed.
-We we run `git add main.py` we are _adding_ main.py to the "staging" area of git.
+When we run `git add main.py` we are _adding_ main.py to the "staging" area of git.
 The staging area is reserved for files (or changes) that are ready to be _commited_ to git history.

 The next thing to do is to commit this change to history